Philosophy of Friedrich Nietzsche: God is dead

-The Wille zur Macht and the thought of eternal recurrence
+The will to power, the love of life and the thought of eternal recurrence

 Since Martin Heidegger at least, the concepts of the will to power (Wille zur Macht), of Übermensch and of the thought of Eternal Recurrence have been inextricably linked.
 According to Heidegger's interpretation, one can not be thought without the others.
 During Nazi Germany, Alfred Baeumler attempted to separate the concepts, claiming that the Eternal Recurrence was only an "existential experience" that, if taken seriously, would endanger the possibility of a "will to power"— deliberately misinterpreted, by the Nazis, as a "will for domination".
 Baeumler attempted to interpret the "will to power" along Social Darwinist lines, an interpretation refuted by Heidegger in his 1930s courses on Nietzsche.

-The term Wille zur Macht first appeared in the posthumous fragment 23 [63] of 1876–1877.
 While Heidegger's reading has become predominant among commentators, some have criticized it: Mazzino Montinari by declaring that it was forging the figure of a "macroscopical Nietzsche", alien to all of his nuances.

 The will to power

+Overview

+Nietzsche formulated his will to power as a counterpart to Schophenauer’s will to life.
+Nietzsche believed that every human action was ultimately an expression of will to power, that is, the desire to expand one's domain and ability to influence people and things; this was true even for those actions which appeared to be done out of love for others.

+Among the many manifestations of the will to power, it also expressed itself as a sadistic desire to harm others.
+However, with the advent of the State and communal life, which placed general prohibitions on violence, this drive, unable to find fulfillment outside, turned inwards, leading to the birth of guilt (which Nietzsche sees as sadism towards the self); some degree of guilt-feeling is as such an inevitable consequence of civilization itself.

+The will to power however extends far beyond just the human realm, as a universal doctrine, being at the basis of the whole cosmos, down to a chemical level: he posits every force as having a drive to expand and subdue those outside it, up until it meets a greater or equal force capable of halting it, with reality itself being nothing more than a struggle for power, stating that "life simply is will to power".

+Décadence

+Nietzsche describes the weakening of the will to power using the term décadence, and believes this weakening to be the cause of pessimism (hatred of life, as opposed to the love of life typical of strong wills), laziness, ressentiment, lack of ambition, preference for reason over instinct and petty hedonism; the will to power still persists but expresses itself in an unhealthy way and, notably, is unable to appreciate struggle, and thus to appreciate life (which is itself nothing but a constant struggle).
+Nietzsche believes décadence to be mainly determined by physiological factors such as the cross-breeding of incompatible races or classes, an unsuitable climate or various undected diseases.